Papa's Bob's Bar-B-Que

 The Man Vs Food TV episode really didn't make the food at Papa Bob's look very appealing.
 I predict that the other two Kansas City restaurants featured on the show, Stroud's and Oklahoma Joe's BBQ, will both see much more business because of the national TV coverage.

-Cigarette smoke was an issue during my visits to Papa's Bob's Bar-B-Que but Kansas recently enacted a state wide smoking ban and it should no longer be a problem.
+Cigarette smoke was an issue during our first visits to Papa's Bob's Bar-B-Que but Kansas has since enacted a state wide smoking ban and it is no longer be a problem.